Consulting & Fractional Technology Leadership

 Prototype-to-production review

-If you shipped a prototype quickly with AI-accelerated tooling and you're worried the foundation won't hold at scale, I can do a senior-eye review — what works, what doesn't, where the landmines are, and what order to fix them in.
-Thirty years of production software engineering behind the assessment, including hands-on computer vision, speech-to-text, RAG, distributed systems, and video at scale.
+If you shipped a prototype quickly — built fast under pressure, demo-grade, or AI-accelerated — and you're worried the foundation won't hold at scale, I can do a senior-eye review: what works, what doesn't, where the landmines are, and what to fix first.
+Thirty years of production engineering behind the assessment, including hands-on computer vision, speech-to-text, RAG, distributed systems, and video at scale.

-For founders who moved fast with AI-assisted development and want a senior read before going further.
+For founders and teams who shipped a prototype fast and want a senior read before scaling.

 If your situation doesn't map cleanly to one of these, tell me anyway — we'll sort it out on the first call.